 - I placed a few toothpicks on the side because otherwise, your slices will start to fall, and you won’t be able to keep the juices in as well.

 - Be sure to remember how many toothpicks you stuck on the side, so you can count them when you take them out after cooking.
 Those things can get lost in there!

 I place the ham on its side because it’s easier to get the glaze to run down into the slices.

 Cover the pan with tin foil and place it in the preheated oven.

-Bake the ham 10 minutes for every pound.
-Mine was about 10 pounds, so I set my timer for about 1-1/2 hours before I started adding the glaze.
+Mine was a 10 pound ham, so I set my timer for about 1-1/2 hours before I started adding the glaze.

 When the ham has about 20 minutes left to cook, start your glaze.

-In a medium-sized saucepan add brown sugar and dijon mustard.
+In a medium-sized saucepan, add brown sugar and dijon mustard.

 Next, add the apple cider vinegar.

 Finally, add the Coca-Cola to the saucepan.